 Donald Trump Jr. uploaded the Project Veritas video directly to his Facebook page, where it was viewed more than 300,000 times in the first 18 hours.
 Trump Jr. also plugged the Project Veritas report during an appearance on Fox News.

-While both the Project Veritas video and the various articles summarizing them are a combination of factual errors and completely unsubstantiated allegations, as of this writing, none have been fact-checked by Facebook's third-party fact-checking network.
+The Project Veritas video and right-wing media summaries of it act as if the anonymous interviews and allegedly surreptitious recordings are somehow self-substantiating—as if video can't mislead and anonymous sources only speak truth.
+Despite the lack of substantiation for the video's most attention-grabbing claims, as of this writing, neither the video itself nor the credulous reporting on it have been fact-checked by Facebook's third-party fact-checking network.
 Why?
 As Popular Information previously reported, most Facebook fact-checkers take days or weeks to evaluate a claim.
 By that time, the damage is done.

 Project Veritas' report is also gaining a large audience on Twitter, where a two-minute edit of the video was viewed 4.5 million times in less than 24 hours.

 The Project Veritas story was also tweeted by Donald Trump (39K retweets), Eric Trump (9K retweets), and Donald Trump Jr. (10K retweets).

 On YouTube, the Project Veritas video was viewed more than 600,000 times in less than a day.

 CORRECTION (9/29, 12:15): This piece has been updated with information about the Minnesota Supreme Court’s September 4 decision and corrected an error about the current state of Minnesota law.